Antonio Fontán: Struggle for press freedom in Francoist Spain

 Fontán was appointed editor-in-chief of Madrid on April 15, 1967.
 He soon learned that the end of censorship did not necessarily mean true freedom of the press.
 Madrid quickly became unpopular with the authorities for its coverage of such taboo subjects as student and labor unrest, the growth of regionalism, illegal trade unionism, and opposition party activities.
 Fontán and his paper were bombarded with sanctions for publishing articles defending democracy and civil liberties, and criticizing Francoist Spain.
 Between January 1967 and May 1968 alone, proceedings were initiated against the paper on 12 separate occasions.
 Madrid was shut down for four months on May 30, 1968, inflicting heavy financial losses on the paper.
 The paper continued to pay the salaries of its staff during this time.

 After Madrids reappearance on September 30, 1968, judicial proceedings against the paper continued on a regular basis.
-Finally, in October 1971, the Minister of Information, Sanchez Belle, demanded the replacement of Fontán with a journalist close to the Falange party and the appointment of a director to represent the Ministry.
-In the case of refusal, Belle warned that the newspaper would be temporarily suspended and an investigation started to consider its permanent closure.
+Finally, in October 1971, the Minister of Information, Sánchez Bella, demanded the replacement of Fontán with a journalist close to the Falange party and the appointment of a director to represent the Ministry.
+In the case of refusal, Sánchez Bella warned that the newspaper would be temporarily suspended and an investigation started to consider its permanent closure.
 However, Madrids publisher and principal owner, Rafael Calvo Serer, refused to agree to these conditions.
 The paper's editorial staff formed a journalists' association, the first of its kind in Spain, to defend the independence and dignity of the profession and to fight for the retention in office of the present editor.